 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- You should not receive this medicine together with cisapride or pimozide.
+- You should not receive this medicine together with pimozide.

 Warnings While Using This Medicine

 - Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease.

 - Birth control pills may not work as well while you are receiving this medicine.
 Use another form of birth control during treatment and for 1 month after your last treatment.